Nest Thermostat: Software

 The Nest Thermostat is built around an operating system that allows interaction with the thermostat via spinning and clicking of its control wheel, with sliding and tapping being the input method for the 2020 Nest Thermostat, which brings up option menus for switching from heating to cooling, access to device settings, energy history, and scheduling.
 Scheduling cannot be modified on the 2020 Nest Thermostat device and must be done in the Google Home app.
 Users can control Nest without a touch screen or other input device.
 As the thermostat is connected to the Internet, the company can push updates to fix bugs, improve performance and add additional features.
 For updates to occur automatically, the thermostat must be connected to Wi‑Fi and the battery must have at least a 3.7 V charge to give enough power to complete the download and installation of the update.

 The Nest Thermostat has had a number of software updates.
 A 2017 security update enables two factor authentication.

 The operating system itself is based on Linux 2.6.37 and many other free software components.

 To comply with the terms of the GPLv3 license under which some components are available, Nest Labs also provides a special firmware image which will unlock the system so that it will accept arbitrary code sent to it.

 Nest devices interconnect with each other using a protocol called Weave, which is based on IEEE 802.15.4 and Wi-Fi 802.11 b/g/n.

+Starting April 18, 2023 Google Nest G4CVZ Thermostats will be receiving an update to enable Matter connectivity.
+As of January 2024, only the latest Generation 4 Thermostat currently has this capability.